This guide assumes you have already read/completed the previous tutorials.

 Just like with the .scenery and .crate version of this custom object, we need to create a new top-level tag - the .device_machine tag.

-2. Use Ctrl + S to open the save tag dialog, and save it into the platform's root folder ("H3EK\tags\objects\scenery\custom_platform") as custom_platform.device_machine.
+device_machine. - Use Ctrl + S to open the save tag dialog, and save it into the platform's root folder (

-5. Scroll down to the $$$ DEVICE $$$ section near the bottom of the tag.
-Set the position transition time to 5.
-This is the time our device should take to transition from a position of 0 to 1 or vice versa, in seconds.
+$$$ DEVICE $$$section near the bottom of the tag.
+Set theposition transition timeto5.
+This is the time our device should take to transition from a position of0to1or vice versa, in seconds.
 This means that once started, our elevator will take 5 seconds to reach the top.
-Adjust to your liking if you wish.
+Adjust to your liking if you wish. - Set the

-• Platform - these types are used for elevators, or other moving platforms such as gondolas.
-They do not activate automatically, and so require the use of a .device_control or scripting to function.
+automatic activation radiusto open when the player gets near.
+It uses thedoor open timeto determine how long to wait before closing once the player has left this radius. - Platform - these types are used for elevators, or other moving platforms such as gondolas.
+They do not activate automatically, and so require the use of a

-• Gear - gear types simply play their animation on an infinite loop.
+.device_controlor scripting to function. - Gear - gear types simply play their animation on an infinite loop.
 The huge spinning wheel on Last Resort is a good example of this.

-8. Tick the elevator flag.
+- Tick the

 Placing the elevator